 Other costs associated with accommodation

-- The total price of a transport pass is 90 CAD/month, while a one-way ticket is worth 3 CAD.
+- The overall cost of a transport pass is CAD 90/month, while a one-way fare is CAD 3

-- Taxis are also a common way of transport all over Canada and fares are between 2 and 6 CAD/ km.
+- Taxis are also a popular mode of transportation across Canada and fares range from 2 to 6 CAD/km

 Funding & Student Support

-Here are some financial aid programs that support international students in Canada;
+Here are several programs for financial assistance helping foreign students in Canada;

 - Scholarships offered for Bachelors, Master’s and PhD studies by different Canadian universities

 - Scholarships to promote cooperation with the local academic community by non-Canadian academic institutions

 Study Permit and Visa in Canada

-- Documents that show you can financially support yourself in Canada
+- Documents that prove you can support yourself financially in Canada

-You can learn more about the student permit on the Canada.ca website.
-Keep in mind that the student permit is not a visa, and you can not enter Canada with it.
+On the Canada.cawebsite, you can read more about the student permit.
+Bear in mind that the student permit is not a visa, and you can not enter Canada with it.
 Also, check what sort of visa you need and how you can get it when you apply for the student permit.